Through the Blue

 GETTING AROUND

-Otherwise, families were carting pram-loads of bottled water (tap water is not drinkable on most water-scarce Greek islands) from mini-mart to villa, and villa to beach.
+Otherwise, families were carting pram-loads of bottled water (tap water is not drinkable on most water-scarce Greek islands) from mini-mart to villa.
 The upside – gently hilly, the island’s terrain is not difficult.
 It’s actually ideal for older children ready for their first hiking and biking adventures (bike rental services are available).
-There’s also a boat taxi service shuttling from beach to beach every half-an-hour from 8am to 8pm Tickets are sold at the port for €7 for the day.
+There’s also a boat taxi service shuttling from beach to beach every half hour from 8am to 8pm.
+Tickets are sold at the port for €7 for the day.

 Koufonisia Boat Taxi